syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Customization.md

 ## Tooltip

-You can enable the tooltip support for the TreeMap by setting the [`ShowTooltip`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~ShowTooltip.html) property to true.
-By default, it takes the property of the bound object that is referred to in the [`GroupPath`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.TreeMapFlatLevel~GroupPath.html) and displays its content when the corresponding node is tapped.
+You can enable the tooltip support for TreeMap by setting the [`ShowTooltip`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~ShowTooltip.html) property to true.
+By default, it takes the property of bound object that is referenced in [`GroupPath`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.TreeMapFlatLevel~GroupPath.html) and displays its content when the corresponding node is tapped.

 ![](TreeMapLevels_images/Tooltip.png)

 ### Tooltip customization

-You can customize the tooltip to more show deatils by specifying [`TooltipTemplate`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.TooltipSetting~TooltipTemplate.html) to the tooltip.
+You can customize the tooltip to show more deatils by specifying [`TooltipTemplate`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.TooltipSetting~TooltipTemplate.html) to tooltip.

 {% tabs %}